 Focusing their attention on mainly enterprise software and fintech, Dawn Capital is looking to help European entrepreneurs branch out into the global marketplace, sending their companies international.
 They consider themselves to be in a partnership of peers when entering into a relationship with new investment and drive the message of moving quickly to stifle impatience.

 They are particularly looking for charismatic entrepreneurs who show a spark of difference in the way they work, as they feel this vibrates through a whole product, idea, and company – and they seek to nurture this within their partnerships.
 Founded in 2006, the company is based in the UK but extends its funding to entrepreneurs all across Europe.
 Currently, they are working with SaaS firms such as Sticky, a biometric visual marketing tool for optimizing communications and engagement; and Mimecast, an email management platform.

 As it stands, they have 140 companies in their portfolio, despite being a relatively small team, and make around 45 new investments each year.
-Funding both hardware and software, Partech have already closed 20 IPOs and have been a part of over 50 exits over $100 million.
+Funding both hardware and software, Partech has already closed 20 IPOs and has been a part of over 50 exits of over $100 million.
 Some of their successful SaaS investments include Scoop.it, a content marketing automation software; and Five9, a cloud-based call center software.

 e.ventures has been around since 1998, and now has a strong global presence reaching from Latin America, across Europe, to Asia.
 Having been investing in internet businesses for over 15 years, e.ventures leads the way with experience and insights, as well as locally-driven knowledge for each area they work within.
 With internet, media, and mobile projects in their hands, they emphasize the importance of disruptive companies being led by dynamic leaders, which is why they put special focus toward boosting and training their entrepreneurs using their own industry experience.